ARgorithm/toolkit/docs/docs/tutorials/index.md

 - The `state_def` gives data about the particular event.
 - The `comments` are used to add descriptive text to the AR visualisation.

-You can refer all the state types and what they do in the [designs folder](https://github.com/ARgorithm/toolkit/tree/master/designs)
+You can look up all the state types and what they do in the [designs folder](https://github.com/ARgorithm/toolkit/tree/master/designs)